karbalaei/MDD_BP/TWAS/README.md

-# MDD vs. BP TWAS Workflow
-This directory contains the computational workflow for the summary-TWAS (Transcriptome-Wide Association Study) conducted on MDD, BD, and control samples from the sACC (subgenual anterior cingulate cortex) and amygdala, as part of the broader MDD vs. BP (Bipolar Disorder) RNA-Seq project.

-Specifically, this workflow details the procedures used to generate TWAS results for both the amygdala and sACC tissues by leveraging the following public resources: the Bipolar Disorder GWAS data published by the Psychiatric Genomics Consortium (PGC) [[1](#references)], and the Bipolar Disorder GWAS data provided by 23andMe [[2](#references)].

 ## What is FUSION-TWAS ?

 - **Concept:** FUSION [[1](#references)] improved on original TWAS by better accounting for genetic architecture uncertainty and leveraging summary statistics exclusively.